winghugs/arch-ayaneo-1s/README.md

 - Downgrade bluez to 5.68 if you want bluetooth controllers to connect properly
 - From https://github.com/chimeraos/device-quirks:
   - firmware from /usr/lib/firmware/edid/
-  - air service file for audio fox
+  - air service file for audio fix
 - From https://github.com/steamfork/distribution
   - linux patches
   - linux-firmware